Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 • Seal air leaks that allow moisture infiltration

-Address temperature fluctuations that cause material movement.
 Consistent indoor temperatures reduce the expansion and contraction cycles that stress fastener connections.
+Seasonal changes should be monitored, as winter heating and summer cooling create the greatest material movement stress.

 Choosing Proper Fasteners and Depth